-Method of assessment In Year 9, 10 and 11 students follow the AQA Trilogy Combined Science Course.
-The course contains biology units, 10 chemistry units and 7 physics units (see below for details).
+Science Method of assessment In Year 9, 10 and 11 students follow the AQA Trilogy combined science course.
+The course contains 7 biology units, 10 chemistry units and 7 physics units (see below for details).
 Students get two GCSE grades in Science from this course and each unit is worth 16.7% of the 2 GCSE grades.
 6 examinations are sat at the end of year 11 (questions are a range of multiple choice, structured, closed short answer, and open response).
-Exam paper details: 6 written exams: 1 hour 15 minutes each, 70 marks per paper Each paper has equal weighting and carries 16.7% of the 2 GCSE grades awarded • The 2 grades awarded for the combined science course are not completely separate grades.
+Exam paper details: • 6 written exams: 1 hour 15 minutes each, 70 marks per paper Each paper has equal weighting and carries 16.7% of the 2 GCSE grades awarded • The 2 grades awarded for the combined science course are not completely separate grades.
 The total for all 6 exam papers is combined to provide a score out of 420.
-2 grades are then awarded on 17 -point scale: $1-1$ to $9-9$ - where $9-9$ is the best grade.
+2 grades are then awarded on a 17-point scale: 1-1 to 9-9 - where 9-9 is the best grade.
 Exam board AQA What will you study?
-Biology Paper 1: B1 - Cell Biology, B2 - Organisation, B3 - Infection and response, B4 - Bioenergetics Chemistry Paper 1: C1 - Atomic structure and the periodic table, C2 - Bonding, structure, and the properties of matter, C3 - Quantitative chemistry, C4 - Chemical Changes, C5 - Energy changes Physics Paper 1: P1 - Energy, P2 - Electricity, P3 - Particle model of matter, P4 - Atomic structure Biology Paper 2: B5 - Homeostasis and response, B6 - Inheritance, variation and evolution B7 - Ecology Chemistry Paper 2: C6 - Rate and extent of chemical change, C7 - Organic chemistry, C8 - Chemical analysis, C9 - Chemistry of the atmosphere, C10 - Using resources Physics Paper 2: P5 - Forces, P6 - Waves, P7 - Magnetism and electromagnetism What skills will you develop?
+Biology paper 1: B1 - cell biology, B2 - organisation, B3 - infection and response, B4 - bioenergetics Chemistry paper 1: C1 - atomic structure and the periodic table, C2 - bonding, structure, and the properties of matter, C3 - quantitative chemistry, C4 - chemical changes, C5 - energy changes Physics paper 1: P1 - energy, P2 - electricity, P3 - particle model of matter, P4 - atomic structure Biology paper 2: B5 - homeostasis and response, B6 - Inheritance, variation and evolution B7 - ecology Chemistry paper 2: C6 - rate and extent of chemical change, C7 - organic chemistry, C8 - chemical analysis, C9 - chemistry of the atmosphere, C10 - using resources Physics paper 2: P5 - forces, P6 - waves, P7 - magnetism and electromagnetism What skills will you develop?
 As well as gaining scientific knowledge students will also develop skills across the course and these skills will be examined along with the subject content.
-Working Scientifically Skills Working scientifically is the sum of all the activities that scientists do, and these skills are developed along 4 strands: Development of scientific thinking Experimental skills and strategies Analysis and evaluation Scientific vocabulary, quantities, units, symbols, and nomenclature steratio rocasatary, quantities, ames, symbols, and noncentrate Practical Skills Practical work is at the heart of science and these skills are developed throughout the course.
+Working scientifically skills Working scientifically is the sum of all the activities that scientists do, and these skills are developed along 4 strands: Development of scientific thinking Experimental skills and strategies Analysis and evaluation Scientific vocabulary, quantities, units, symbols, and nomenclature Practical skills Practical work is at the heart of science and these skills are developed throughout the course.
 There is no coursework but at least 15% of the examination's questions will be based upon 'Required Practical Activities'; investigations which must be undertaken as part of the course.
-Mathematical Skills Students will be required to demonstrate the following mathematics skills in GCSE Combined Science assessments.
-Arithmetic and numerical computation Handling data Algebra Graphs Geometry and trigonometry What can you do by the end of the course?
-A levels in Biology, Chemistry and Physics as well as vocation options such as BTEC Applied Science Careers can include Medicine, dentistry, optometry, health care science roles, engineering, animal care, pharmaceutica environmental scientist, economist, teacher, forensics, lab technician, research and development.
+Mathematical skills Students will be required to demonstrate the following mathematics skills in GCSE Combined Science assessments.
+Arithmetic and numerical computation Handling data Algebra • Graphs Geometry and trigonometry What can you do by the end of the course?
+A levels in biology, chemistry and physics as well as vocation options such as BTEC applied science Careers can include Medicine, dentistry, optometry, health care science roles, engineering, animal care, pharmaceutical: environmental scientist, economist, teacher, forensics, lab technician, research and development.